pololu/p-star-examples/README.md

 # P-Star Examples

-This repository contains example code for the [P-Star 25K50 Micro][pstar25m].
+This repository contains example code for the [P-Star 25K50 Micro][pstar25m] and [P-Star 45K50 Mini SV][pstar45msv].
 To use these examples, you will need a P-Star, a [Micro-USB cable](https://www.pololu.com/product/2073), and a computer running Windows, Linux, or Mac OS X.

-The [P-Star 25K50 Micro][pstar25m] is a tiny programmable module featuring Microchip's PIC18F25K50 microcontroller.
 The examples in this repository can be compiled using either the [MPLAB XPress IDE][xpressinfo], an online IDE from Microchip that does not require any software installation, or the [MPLAB X IDE][x], a more powerful IDE that is installed on your computer.